 In order to send and receive money from other financial institutions, banks and credit unions need a routing number.

 What is a routing number?

-It’s a 9-digit number assigned to a bank or credit union so it can send and receive funds from other financial institutions.
+A routing number a 9-digit number assigned to a bank or credit union so it can send and receive funds from other financial institutions.
 The routing number determines where your account was opened.

 It is also known as an ABA (American Bankers Association) number, and as a routing transit number.

 Rather than reading a check to find out your bank’s name and potentially confusing it with a bank of a similar name, routing numbers help bank staff and the machines that now process checks to know exactly where money is supposed to go.
 That way, checks intended for Bank of America and American Bank never go to the wrong place by mistake.